 Congressman Henry Cuellar, in conjunction with the City of Laredo and the Department of Homeland Security, held a meeting with President Solis and administrators to discuss the possibility of opening a regional Training Center for Homeland Security agencies at our Ft.
 McIntosh Campus.
 This initiative would facilitate federally-mandated training in order to maintain readiness and enhance skills for local and regional law enforcement personnel.

-Laredo Rotary presents donation to Laredo College
+Laredo Daybreak Rotary Club presents donation to LC

 The Laredo Daybreak Rotary Club presented Laredo College with a generous donation that will be geared toward scholarships for LC students.
 The endless generosity and partnership with the rotary is greatly appreciated.